 Justification of Red List Category

-It mainly inhabits montane and elfin forest at 600-1,300 m, but forages down to 150 m in response to food shortages (Dominica Ministry of Agriculture and the Environment in litt.
-2000, Snyder et al. 2000).
+The species mainly inhabits montane and elfin forest at 600-1,300 m, but forages down to 150 m in response to food shortages (Dominica Ministry of Agriculture and the Environment in litt.
+2000, Snyder et al. 2000, Wiley et al. 2004).
 It is highly sensitive to habitat modification, readily abandoning traditional foraging and nesting territories (Dominica Ministry of Agriculture and the Environment in litt.
 2000).
-Nests are situated in cavities in tall forest trees (the same species as used by A. arausiaca), with breeding between February and June (coinciding with the dry season).
+Nests are situated in cavities in tall forest trees (the same species used by Red-necked Amazon Amazona arausiaca), with breeding between February and June (coinciding with the dry season).
 The nest cavity is heavily festooned with vines and epiphytes, making observation of nesting activity difficult (Dominica Ministry of Agriculture and the Environment in litt.
-2000).
-Despite the intensive work carried out towards this species' conservation, its ecology remains poorly known.
+2000, Wiley et al. 2004, Reillo and Durand 2008).

 Conservation Actions Underway

-CITES Appendix I and II.
-It is protected by domestic legislation, and it is recognized as the National Bird of Dominica.
+CITES Appendices I and II.
+The species is protected by domestic legislation, and it is recognized as the National Bird of Dominica.
 In recent years, there have been considerable efforts to protect suitable habitat and sensitise local citizens to its needs.
 Successful conservation education programmes have markedly reduced local trade.
 It is protected across all national parks, the Northern Forest Reserve and the Central Forest Reserve, but important areas adjacent to these reserves remain unprotected (Dominica Ministry of Agriculture and the Environment in litt.
-2000, Snyder et al. 2000).
-An area of 33 km2 of the Northern Forest Reserve has been designated as the Morne Diablotin National Park (Collar (1997a, Wiley et al 2007).
-It is also present in small numbers in the Morne Trois Pitons National Park (Reillo 2001, Wiley et al. 2004; Reillo and Durand 2008).
+2000; Snyder et al. 2000; Wiley et al. 2004).
+An area of 33 km2 of the Northern Forest Reserve has been designated as the Morne Diablotin National Park (Collar 1997; Wiley et al. 2004).
+It is also present in small numbers in the Morne Trois Pitons National Park (Reillo 2001; Wiley et al. 2004; Reillo and Durand 2008).
 The Forestry, Wildlife and Parks Division has successfully maintained the Parrot Conservation and Research Center (PCRC), a rehabilitation facility for releasable parrots with a long-term holding capacity for non-releasable birds.
 All birds held at the PCRC survived hurricane Maria, and the center successfully rehabilitated many individuals impacted by the hurricane (Reillo 2019; P. R. Reillo and S. Durand in litt.
 2019).
 The only captive breeding of the species occurred at the PCRC in 2010 (Reillo et al. 2011).
 Post-Maria conservation efforts include rebuilding the PCRC and increasing the Forestry, Wildlife and Parks Division's capacity to recover parrots entirely on the island (P. R. Reillo and S. Durand in litt.
 2019).
 Information about this cryptic species's ecology and life-history has slowly accumulated since the inception of Dominica's parrot conservation and research programme in 1981 (Wiley et al. 2004; Reillo and Durand 2008; Reillo 2019).

 Text account compilers